etchnight/siyuan-plugin-table-view/README_en_US.md

     - The block where the subtag of the concept tag is located, e.g. the block containing `#Book/Author#`
     - Blocks containing the specified delimiter, such as those that start with `Author::`

+- Additional conditions
+  - only show blocks with a certain label in a cell (v0.2.3)
+    - Sometimes, the property content is too long and can be filtered by this tag, such as 'Summary'
+    - ⚠️ Only the first found block is displayed
+    - ⚠️ Search only in sub-blocks, not in descendant blocks

 ## How to use

 1. Choose how you want to find the block where the `concept` is located
 2. `Next`, choose how you want to find the block where `Properties` is located ⚠️ The block in which the attribute is located is only found in the descendant block of the block where the `concept` is located
+3. 'Next' and set the additional conditions
-3. `Generate`, the results of the query will be displayed below
+4. `Generate`, the results of the query will be displayed below